 NEW!
 (3-7-2021) Crispr technology is a simple yet powerful tool for editing genomes (DNA).
 It allows researchers to easily alter DNA sequences and modify gene function.
 This process was a given the Nobel Prize in Chemistry.
 Two American women received this award for this breakthrough technology.
 Although some people worry about this technology, it could be the Holy Grail for treating a number of difficult medical conditions.
 This was highlighted on the CBS Sunday Morning show.
 This video better describes the technology.
 Click Here for CBS Video

-NEW!
-(3-7-2021) Promising treatment for deadly Glioblastoma being tested.
+Updated!
+(4-25-2021) Promising treatment for deadly Glioblastoma being tested on humans.
 Click here This is one of the most difficult cancers to treat.
 New developments now can help change and treat this cancer

 NEW!
 (3-29-2021) GammaTile Therapy: Oncology’s latest innovation for treatment.
 Surgically Targeted Radiation Therapy for patients with operable brain tumors.
 I honestly do not know much about this new technique right now.
 But I think it is worth the investigation if it could help your specific case.